-Easy connected by public transport; Informal situation (snacks, beverage to create a friendly habitat). - We have to choose the best time according to people needs: Morning?
-Afternoon?
-For example, working people cannot attend a morning participatory process. vision); a For our "one H" it is really important to focus on the aim (to decide or to create a common according to it we can define: , VISIONING: to share a common future image of the community, inspired by the community itself.
+☐ Informal situation (snacks, beverage to create a friendly habitat).
+WHEN - We have to choose the best time according to people needs: Morning?
+A. ernoon?
+Evening?
+For example, working people cannot attend a morning participatory process.
+HOW - For our "one H" it is really important to focus on the aim (to decide or to create a common vision); according to it we can define: □ VISIONING: to share a common future image of the community, inspired by the community itself.
 People are engaged to create a common view on future.
 Everyone is welcome (open door).
 Vision comprises people's values, wishes, fears and desires.
 In order to make the visioning process work it is necessary to ensure that it is not making an idealistic wish-list and that the vision is translatable into reality.

-□ DELIBERATION: people engaged to "decide" starting from different options which politics cannot choose.
-Deliberative democracy holds that, for a democratic decision to be legitimate, it must be preceded by authentic deliberation, not merely the aggregation of
+DELIBERATION: people engaged to "decide" starting from different options which politics cannot choose.
+Deliberative democracy holds that, for a democratic decision to be legitimate, it must be preceded by authentic deliberation, not merely the aggregation of preferences that occurs in voting.

-10 Specificities: childhood, gender (including gender minorities/diversity), elderly, race and ethnicity, functional diversity, citizenship status (migrant/refugee/asylum seeker condition), religious diversity, etc.
+&lt;sup>10 Specificities: childhood, gender (including gender minorities/diversity), elderly, race and ethnicity, functional diversity, citizenship status (migrant/refugee/asylum seeker condition), religious diversity, etc.